ics-unisg/aqudem/frontend/README.md

 3. Run the frontend: `streamlit run aqudem_app.py`

 ## Development
-For development purposes, in addition to the steps in usage, also run `pip install -r requirements-dev.txt`.
+For development, in addition to the steps in usage, also run `pip install -r requirements-dev.txt`.
+To execute some of the code quality checks that are done in the pipeline locally, run `./code-check.sh`